kamilmac/unibear/README.md

 - 🚀 Work in **Prompt** or **Visual** (Vim/Helix-like) modes
 - 🔍 Inject arbitrary file context
-- 🔧 Built-in Git, filesystem and web-search tools
+- 🔧 Built-in Git, filesystem, and web-search tools
 - 🤝 Plan & pair-program with your AI buddy before applying edits
 - 🖥️ Responsive TUI
 - 📁 Ability to use a local LLM server that supports the OpenAI chat completions